kimruddock/pawelgrzybek.github.io/_posts/2017-04-18-native-ecmascript-modules-in-the-browser.md

 Yes!
 When modules are not supported natively let's use something that definitely works.
 As a fallback script let's use an output file from our module bundler of choice.
 It works perfectly well now in any browser that doesn't have a clue how to handle JavaScript modules.
 Make sure that you are not duplicating the same functionality for browsers that do support it — it is exactly for this reason the [`nomodule`](https://html.spec.whatwg.org/multipage/scripting.html#attr-script-nomodule) attribute has been recently added to the spec.
 Let's have a look at the results in Safari and Google Chrome (or any other browser that doesn't support modules) now…

 ![Native ECMAScript modules in Safari Technology Preview and Google Chrome](/photos/2017-04-18-4.jpg)

-At the time of writing this post the [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/) is the only browser that supports the `nomodule` attribute.
-One day I will come back to this article and get rid of this paragraph — my sneaky plan!

 ## Last word about JavaScript modules